rohannng/resume/README.md

     download MacTeX http://www.tug.org/mactex/mactex-download.html
     enusre you have FontAwesome installed https://ctan.org/tex-archive/fonts/fontawesome

-and then run the following command to generate the pdf file
+and then run the following command to generate the pdf files for both versions of resume

-    Xelatex rohan_grover_resume.tex
+    make

+To generate only short resume

+    make short

+To generate only full resume

+    make full

 Or get Visual Studio Code and install the LaTeX Workshop extension and its pre-requisites for preview capabilities
 * https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop

 References
 * https://github.com/posquit0/Awesome-CV